 /// @param tokenId The ID of the token to freeze.

 /// @param amount The amount of tokens to freeze.
-It can be greater than account balance.
+It can be greater than the account balance.

-/// @return result True if the freezing executed correctly, false otherwise.
+/// @return result True if the freezing executed correctly.
+Reverts on failure.

-/// @notice Checks if a specific account is allowed to transact according to token rules.
+/// @notice Checks if a specific account is allowed to send tokens according to token rules.

 /// @dev This is often used for allowlist/KYC/KYB/AML checks.